SSWConsulting/SSW.Rules.Content/rules/anchor-links/rule.md

 seoDescription: Learn how to use named anchor links to link to specific places within a page, providing "jump-to" functionality and customizable URLs.
 type: rule
 archivedreason:
-title: Do you know how to use named anchor links?
+title: Do you know how to use anchor links?
 guid: 599548c1-a1ff-4f0a-aed8-5938acb6fe83
 uri: anchor-links
 created: 2012-07-17T20:11:55.0000000Z